paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-9a-audit.md

 (1) **Annual report.—**

-  (A) *In general.—* — Not later than June 30, 2019, and annually thereafter, the Under Secretary of Defense (Comptroller) shall submit to the congressional defense committees a report on the status of the implementation by the Department of Defense of the Financial Improvement and Audit Remediation Plan under subsection (a).
+  (A) *In general.—* — Not later than July 31 each year, the Under Secretary of Defense (Comptroller) shall submit to the congressional defense committees a report on the status of the implementation by the Department of Defense of the Financial Improvement and Audit Remediation Plan under subsection (a).

   (B) *Elements.—* — Each report under subparagraph (A) shall include the following: